Materials-Consortia/OPTIMADE/optimade.rst

   **REQUIRED keys:**

   - :field:`base-units`: List of Dictionaries.
-    A list specifying the base URIs and unit symbols for the units in which the dimensional formula for the defining relation is expressed.
+    A list specifying the base IRIs and unit symbols for the units in which the dimensional formula for the defining relation is expressed.
     Each item MUST be a dictionary that adheres to the following format:

     **REQUIRED keys:**

     - :field:`symbol`: String.
       The symbol used to reference this unit in the dimensional formula.
-    - :field:`uri`: String.
+    - :field:`id`: String.
-      The URI of one of the units referenced in the dimensional formula for the defining relation.
+      The IRI of one of the units referenced in the dimensional formula for the defining relation.

   - :field:`base-units-expression`: String.
     A string expressing the base units part of the defining relation for the unit being defined.